-Upon receipt of letter from MHTO, Baffinland Shipping Department must confirm that landfast ice has broken along the entire Northern Shipping Corridor.
+• In 2021, Baffinland Shipping Department must confirm that a continuous path of 3/10ths ice concentrations along the Northern Shipping route is available.
 Baffinland's Shipping Department will use up to date ice charts and satellite imagery to make this determination.

-5.3.3 VESSEL SAFETY
+5.3.3 Vessel Safety